JBarti/MOS6502emu/README.md

 ## Running code

-When the program starts the code is loaded into a memory address specified by the first line of the .asm source code file or noted in a way by the developer.
+When the program starts the code is loaded into a memory address specified by the first line of the .asm source code file or noted by the developer.

-I have noticed that on multiple online assemblers the program is into the `$6000` address if nothing is specified.
+I have noticed that on multiple online assemblers the program is loaded into the address space starting at `$6000` if nothing else is specified.

-The PC is then set to point to the address where the code is loaded.
+The `PC` is then set to point to the address where the code is loaded.

 # Installation

-The current stage of the emulator uses ncurses for visualisation and debuging.
+The current stage of the emulator uses ncurses for vizualisation and debugging.

 To install ncurses on debian based systems run:
 `sudo apt-get install libncurses5-dev libncursesw5-dev`